Remember Me (2010 film): Reception

 Jake Coyle of the Associated Press did not favor the film and said the "most pleasing thing about [the film] is its boldness.
 It may be affected, but [it] is at least aiming for an intriguing character study — a positive sign in the young career of Pattinson," who he says steps away from "Twilight, apparently in search of his Five Easy Pieces or Rebel Without a Cause."
 Lisa Schwarzbaum of Entertainment Weekly gave the film a D+, calling it a "shameless contraption of ridiculously sad things befalling attractive people."
 Schwarzbaum was also critical of Pattinson's acting and the script.
-Wesley Morris of The Boston Globe gave the film a half star out of four, commenting that the film "crassly repurposes tragedy to excuse its cliches."
+Wesley Morris of The Boston Globe gave the film a half star out of four, commenting that the film "crassly repurposes tragedy to excuse its clichés."

 Several critics also found the movie's invocation of the September 11 attacks on the World Trade Center offensive and exploitative, such as Lisa Kennedy of The Denver Post, who wrote, "The finale manages to be tasteful and exploitative at the same time.
 It touts forgiveness while being mildly infuriating.
 Such is the danger of borrowing from the enormous to merely entertain.
 If that.
 Forgettable should be the last thing a movie touching on the events of 9/11 should be.
-Yet 'Remember Me' is just that."
+Yet, 'Remember Me' is just that."
 Elizabeth Weitzman of the New York Daily News also denounced the film's ending, writing, "There's no shame in exploring tragedy through art.
 But exploiting it to make your very ordinary movie feel more important?
 That's another story."